MinVR/MinVR/tests-interactive/opengl-multithreaded/README.md

   build/bin/itest-opengl-multithreaded -c ivlabcave-desktop
   ```

+### Test Validation

+* Normal (desktop) - A user should see a rotating cube in a single window.
+* Multithreaded (desktop-multithreaded) - A user should see the same view of a rotating cube in two windows.
+* Multithreaded + Shared Context (ivlabcave-desktop) - A user should see four windows each with a different perspective view of a rotating cube.
+This test shows an unwrapped cave environment with the left wall, front wall, and right wall on one row.
+The floor of the cave is a window under the front wall (in the middle).

 ## Overview

 The following describes how the test works in more detail.
 Below is an overview of how the